Access Control

 Blockchain

-A blockchain is a decentralized, distributed ledger technology that records transactions across a network of computers.
-Each transaction is verified by multiple participants in the network, known as nodes, before being added to a block.
-Once a block is filled…
+Blockchain is a decentralized and distributed digital ledger that records transactions across a network of nodes.
+Each transaction is validated by multiple participants before being grouped into a block.
+Once completed, the block is added to a chronological chain of…

 CDS (Clinical Decision Support)